 A: Our systems are designed to be modular to meet the needs of most applications using off-the-shelf components

-A: igus® lead screw systems have a linear positioning tolerance of +/-0.1mm, and belt-drives are typically between +/- 0.2 and +/-0.35mm for single-axis systems.
-Please consult igus as we may be able to provide more accurate systems depending on your application.
+A: igus® lead screw-driven actuators have a linear positioning tolerance of +/-0.1mm, and belt-driven actuators are typically between +/- 0.2 and +/-0.35mm for single-axis systems.
+Please consult us directly as we may be able to provide more accurate systems depending on your application.

-A: This depends on the size, but our lead screw systems have max stroke lengths between 350mm-1250mm, and belt-driven actuators between 1000-3000mm (for the most common series).
+A: This depends on the size, but our screw-driven actuators have max stroke lengths between 350mm-1250mm, and our belt-driven actuators between 1000-3000mm (for the most common series).